-§.
-108. A more devout Communicant at the Table of the Lord has perhaps feldom been any where known.
-Often have I had the Pleasure, to see that manly Countenance softened to all the Marks of Humiliation and Contrition, on this Occasion; and to difcern, in fpight of all his Efforts to conceal them, Streams of Tears flowing down from his Eyes, while he has been directing them to those Memorials of his Redeemer's Love.
-And fome, who have converfed intimately with him after he came from that Ordinance, have observed a visible Abstraction from furrounding Objects; by which there feemed Reason to imagine, that his Soul was wrapped up in holy Contemplation.
-And I particularly remember, that when we had once spent great Part of the following Monday in riding together, he made an Apology to me for being so absent as he seemed, by telling me, "that his Heart "was flown upwards, before he was aware, "to Him whom not having sen be loved;" and that he was rejoicing in him with such "unspeakable Yay, that he could not hold "it down to Creature Converse."
+\$.108.
+A more devout Communicant at the Table of the Lord has perhaps feldom been any where known.
+Often have I had the Pleafure, to fee that manly Countenance foftened to all the Marks of Humiliation and Contrition, on this Occasion; and to discern, in spight of all his Efforts to conceal them, Streams of Tears flowing down from his Eyes, while he has been directing them to those Memorials of his Redeemer's Love.
+And some, who have conversed intimately with him after he came from that Ordinance, have observed a visible Abstraction from surrounding Objects; by which there feemed Reason to imagine, that his Soul was wrapped up in holy Contemplation.
+And I particularly remember, that when we had once spent great Part of the following Monday in riding together, he made an Apology to me for being fo absent as he feemed, by telling me, " that his Fleart was flown " upward, before he was aware, to Him aubom not bawing feen be lowed ; and that he was rejoicing in bim with fuch unspeakable Joy, that he could not " hold it down to Creature Converse."

-§.
-109. In all the Offices of Friendship he was remarkably ready, and had a most fweet and engaging Manner of performing them, which greatly heightened the Obligations he conferred.
-He feemed not to fet any high Value upon any Benefit he bestowed; but did it without the least Parade, as a Thing which in those Circumstances came of Courfe, where he had professed Love and Respect; which he was not over-forward to do, though he treated Strangers, and those who were most his Inferiors, very courteously, and always feemed, because he in Truth always was, glad of any Opportunity of doing them Good.
+\$.
+100 In all the Offices of Friendship he was remarkably ready, and had a most sweet and engaging Manner of performing them, which greatly heightened the Obligations he conferred.
+He feemed not to fet any high Value upon any Benefit he bestowed; but did it without the least Parade, as a Thing which in those N. B. This alluded to the Subject of the Sermon the Day before, which was 1 Pet. i.
+8. Circumstances.

+Circumflances came of Courfe, where he had professed Love and Respect; which he was not over-forward to do, though he treated Strangers, and those who were most his Inferiors, very courteously, and always seemed, because he in Truth always was, glad of any Opportunity of doing them Good.